 The more veggies, the better!
 Sweet potatoes, corn, green beans, red peppers, and mushrooms are all good options to add to the pan.

-These chicken legs will keep up to 4 days in an airtight container in the refrigerator.
-You can store the chicken legs for up to 4 months in the freezer.
+These chicken legs will keep fresh for up to 4 days in an airtight container in the refrigerator or for up to 4 months in the freezer.

 - I love to use fresh herbs when cooking; the flavor stands out in this Herb Roasted Chicken recipe.